nomadicGopher/Convert_HEIC/README.md

 ## ffheic

 A tiny Bash utility that batch‑converts **HEIC** images to **PNG** or **JPG** using **ffmpeg**.
-It works in any POSIX‑compatible shell (Linux/macOS, Git Bash on Windows, etc.).
+It is designed for **Debian‑based Linux distributions** (Ubuntu, Linux Mint, Pop!_OS, etc.) but will also run on any POSIX‑compatible shell that meets the listed prerequisites.

 ---